ADHD Treatment: Information, Therapies, and Medication Options

 Attention Deficit Hyperactivity Disorder (ADHD) is a neurodevelopmental disorder that affects around 3-4% of the UK population.
 It influences how a person thinks, processes information and emotions, and how they react to people and situations.
 The disorder is sometimes diagnosed at a young age, usually through the education system, but many fall through the net and fail to receive the treatment and support they need.

-Learn about ADHD, available treatment options, and ADHD therapies, here at Maudsley Private Care.
+Learn about ADHD, available treatment options, and ADHD therapies, here at Maudsley Private Care→

 What is ADHD?

 Attention Deficit Hyperactivity Disorder (ADHD) is a condition that affects both children and adults.
 It is characterised by persistent patterns of inattention, hyperactivity, and impulsivity that can interfere with a person's functioning and quality of life, impacting how a person thinks, processes information and emotions, and how they respond to their environment.
-ADHD is often diagnosed in childhood, but its symptoms often continue into adolescence and adulthood.
+ADHD is often diagnosed in childhood, but its symptoms may continue into adolescence and adulthood.

 There are three main subtypes of ADHD: